 When I went to visit Hannah – the person behind ChicP – just before Christmas, she was in the process of making a festive hummus using Brussel sprouts…yep, Brussel sprouts – and they were raw!!…and you know what – it was gorgeous!
 Hannah visits local wholesale food markets, where she gathers fruit and vegetables that would otherwise go to waste from the stallholders.
 What she produces is inevitably dictated by the quantities and types of fruit and vegetables she is able to get her hands on.

-To find out more about ChicP, and Hannah’s journey into making hummus from food that would otherwise go to waste, you can listen to the audio interview I recorded while Hannah was creating her festive delight.
+To find out more about ChicP, and Hannah’s journey into making hummus from food that would otherwise go to waste, you can listen to the podcast I recorded while Hannah was creating her festive delight.

 Recent Journal Posts